Table of Contents

 You should also remember that as parental leave is a legal right in the UK, you can factor it into your official employment time if you were using shared parental leave while working in a previous role.

-Your personal profile, also known as a personal statement, is a professional self-introduction highlighting your notable experience, skills, achievements, and career direction.
+Your personal statement is a professional self-introduction highlighting your notable experience, skills, achievements, and career direction.

 Whether you highlight your parental role or focus on your professional history, it should grab the employer’s attention and encourage them to thoroughly read your CV.